 What may just look like pesky dirt spots on our walls, shower curtains, and ceiling, are actually mold and mildew organisms that can lead to some serious health problems.

 Pretty gross now when you think about it.

 But luckily, those pesky little organisms can be evicted before they even have a chance to grow.
 Here's why the bathroom fan has become so popular in houses.

 Yes, those loud fans do serve a purpose other than odor control.
 They work by clearing out the humid air caused by showering to keep your drywall, paint, and wood dry.
 They also reduce your air conditioner's workload on keeping your house cool because it's not working to remove that warm, moist air.
-Fans are even good for getting rid of chemical compounds found in most cleaners to clear up your air quality.
+Fans are even good for getting rid of chemical compounds found in most cleaners to clean up your air quality.